theloanerkit/elf-homework-2025/README.md

 Day 2, part 2 done.
 I'll tidy up the code and write about it later.
 ### 11:15am, December 8, 2025
 Tidied up day 2's code slightly.
 I enjoyed part 2 (I should have seen it coming lol).
 My code for this part is definitley messy, lots of conditionals and checking specific cases separately that could *probably* be generalised.
 But I can't be bothered to fix it, it works.
+### 12:15pm, December 8, 2025
+On a roll.
+This was the fastest one so far, `maxloc` was the mvp here.
+I have made an attempt at guessing the part 2 twist, and I will probably be wrong.